agolden/taiga-contrib-google-auth/README.md

 Running tests
 -------------

+3/10/15: PLEASE NOTE: These tests were just copied from the github plugin and are not yet operational.
+They will be updated shortly.

 We only have backend tests, you have to add your taiga-back directory to the PYTHONPATH environment variable, and run py.test, for example: